DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Result and Discussion

 Based on Table \ref{tab:mtl_result}, the DeepIPCv2 variant that only takes segmented point clouds achieves the best performance by having the lowest TM score in all conditions.
 The other two DeepIPCv2 variants that take logarithmic depth point clouds fall behind and the depth-only variant performs the worst.
 This pattern shows that processing logarithmic depth reduces overall model performance due to conflicting features between the segmentation map and the depth map extracted by the encoders.
-This also means that the data representation given by the projected point clouds in the segmentation map is more than enough and better than the combination with logarithmic depth.
+When combined with the clean class-based features of the segmentation map, this may confuse the model rather than help it.
 However, this hypothesis needs to be justified further by applying different encoder architectures to process the projected point clouds.
 Meanwhile, amongst TransFuser variants, the variant that employs transformer modules to fuse image and point cloud features achieves a better performance than the variant that only uses a simple element-wise summation.
-Although it costs a lot of parameters to train, the transformer modules can improve the model's reasoning as it understands the relationship between the front view and BEV perspectives.
+The transformer modules can improve the model's reasoning as it understands the relationship between the front view and BEV perspectives.

 In the comparison across different conditions, the total metric scores for both TransFuser variants consistently become higher from predicting noon records to night records.
 Although the gap is not too far from one another, this pattern shows that TransFuser which relies on RGB images gets a performance drop when the illumination condition is poor.
 This result is as expected since the RGB camera is sensitive to illumination changes.
 Unlike TransFuser, DeepIPCv2 is more robust against poor illumination conditions as it only relies on LiDAR to perceive the environment.
 However, there is no clear pattern amongst DeepIPCv2 variants as their performance differs on every condition.
-DeepIPCv2 performance is more affected by road situations rather than illumination conditions.
-This is supported by the fact that two DeepIPCv2 variants have the best performance at night when there is less traffic on the road.
+DeepIPCv2 performance is more affected by road situations rather than illumination.
+This is supported by the fact that DeepIPCv2 variants have the best performance at night when there is less traffic.